 - Aping Around Africa

 Why did I do 99 and not 100?
-Because I understand the click through rate is better with odd numbers rather than even.
+Because I understand the click through rate is better with a title that has odd numbers rather than even numbers.
 Maybe it worked, as you clicked on this article to open and read!

 What Makes A Good Animal Blog Name

 Several accumulated factors can express a good animal blog name, but there’s also some things you should avoid.
 Let me explain what not to do in a blog name first.

 When starting out, you really want to think about building your own personal brand.
 For this reason, you don’t want to incorporate other popular sites names, within your site name.

 For instance, a site name called ‘Your Petsmart Kennel’ would not be a good idea, because Petsmart is already one of the largest pet stores in the US.
 You don’t want to create confusion between your website and others.

 Similarly, you could be infringing on copyright laws.
 Many of these larger websites will tell you to refrain from using their site name or URL within yours.